Install a local-first AI agent and connect it to a private OpenAI-compatible model endpoint

 Before proceeding, review the security risks in the Overview tab.
 OpenClaw is an AI agent that can access your files, execute commands, and connect to external services.
 Data exposure and malicious code execution are real risks.
 Strongly recommended: Run OpenClaw on an isolated system or VM, use dedicated accounts (not your main accounts), and never expose the dashboard to the public internet without authentication.

-On your DGX Spark, open a terminal and run the official install script.
-This installs OpenClaw and its dependencies on your Linux system.
+On your hardware platform, open a terminal and run the official install script:

 curl -fsSL https://openclaw.ai/install.sh | bash